Who is Russell Brunson and why should you listen to him? That’s what I’m going to tackle right now. Let’s jump in.

 This simple lesson will stick with me forever.
 I used to think that you needed to create your product first and then work on marketing and sales.

-I had everything backwards.
+I had everything backward.

 It’s best to write your sales letter BEFORE creating your product.